 Global Context: International Asbestos Bans

-The United States joins a growing list of countries that have banned asbestos, though it remains one of the last major industrialized nations to act [4].
+The United States joins a growing list of countries that have banned the mineral, though it remains one of the last major industrialized nations to act [4].

 Countries with Comprehensive Bans